King Warrior Magician Lover: The Four Masculine Archetypes

 The Addicted Lover opposes what it needs most: boundaries, distance, and detachment.

-Lover Archetype’s Passive Shadow: The Impotent Lover
+Passive Shadow — The Impotent Lover Archetype

 The Impotent Lover is the passive pole of the Lover’s shadow.